mapbox/DEPRECATED-dispatch/README.md

 ![Dispatch logo](https://github.com/mapbox/dispatch/blob/master/assets/dispatch-large.png)

 Dispatch is an alarm routing tool for security and platform incident response teams.
 It dynamically routes alarms to PagerDuty or Slack based on incident severity, urgency, or type.
-It also supports emergency broadcast style alerts via Slack.
 Dispatch sends interactive Slack direct messages that empower users to self-triage their own security alarms.
-Dispatch uses GitHub repositories to maintain an audit log of all alarms, avoiding the need to maintain a separate database to store state.
-It also supports escalating alarms from Slack to PagerDuty.
+It also supports emergency broadcast style alerts via Slack as well as escalating alarms from Slack to PagerDuty.
+For each alarm Dispatch creates a GitHub issue for auditing and logging purposes, avoiding the need to maintain a separate database to store state.

-To use Dispatch, have your applications and monitoring systems send SNS messages following the [Dispatch message specification](MESSAGE-SPEC.md) to your Dispatch SNS topic.
+To use Dispatch, have your applications and monitoring systems send [AWS Simple Notification Service](https://aws.amazon.com/sns/) (SNS) messages following the [Dispatch message specification](MESSAGE-SPEC.md) to your Dispatch SNS topic.

 ## Dispatch alert types

-- **Broadcast alerts** are one-to-many, sending the same message via Slack to all users listed in the Dispatch message.
+- **Self-service alerts** send interactive Slack messages to users, prompting them to answer yes or no. The user's response is tracked via a GitHub issue for audit purposes.
+If a user responds yes, it closes the issue.
+If a user response no, Dispatch escalates the alarm to PagerDuty.
-- **Self-service alerts** first message the user with an interactive Slack message, prompting the user to positively or negatively confirm the alarm.
-The user’s interaction is tracked by a dedicated GitHub issue, providing an the audit trail for the alarm.
-If a user positively confirms the message, Dispatch closes the corresponding GitHub issue.
-If a user negatively confirms the message, Dispatch escalates the alarm to PagerDuty.
+- **Broadcast alerts** are non-interactive messages delivered via Slack to multiple users.
+These alerts create a single GitHub issue for audit purposes with a list of users that received the message.
 - **High priority alerts** are sent directly to PagerDuty.

 ## Architecture